 Wendy also helps clients protect their interests and assets through the preparation of living wills and durable powers of attorney for healthcare and personal needs.
 She also assists clients who have loved ones with special needs through the creation of special needs trusts.

 Wendy’s probate practice is focused on helping estate administrators comply with their fiduciary duties.
-She assists administrators with making required filings, paying estate creditors, and distributing assets in accordance with the Will or intestate law.
+She assists administrators with making required filings, paying estate creditors, and distributing assets in accordance with a will, trust, or intestate laws.

 Prior to entering private practice, Wendy served a clerkship with the Honorable H. Joseph Coleman of the Washington State Court of Appeals, Div.
 I.

 Outside of her practice, Wendy enjoys baking, cake decorating, knitting, and her new hobby—making soap.
-She lives with her husband, three children, and two dogs, all of whom keep her on her toes.
+She has three children who keep her on her toes.

 - Counsels and assists numerous clients with significant estates in planning and probate matters

-- Advises individual and small family business clients on estate planning and business succession planning
+- Advises individuals and small family business clients on estate planning and business succession planning